learn-co-students/ruby-project-guidelines-seattle-web-030920/README.md

 ** The Biker CLI app is an application that stores information on bike owners, bikes and trips.

 ** Standard Use Cases
-* As a user, I want to be able to create a biker account.
+X* As a user, I want to be able to create a biker account.
 * As a user, I want to be able to associate bikes to my biker account.
 * As a user, I want to be able to be able create trips with my bike.
 * As a user, I want to know how many trips I have taken.